Skip to main content

 snapshots.enabled

 Enable or disable snapshot management globally.
-Defaults to false
+Defaults to false.

 snapshots.location

-) and absolute or relative filesystem paths.
-The path must resolve to a single folder; Spice creates per-dataset folders underneath using Hive-style partitions (month=YYYY-MM/day=YYYY-MM-DD/dataset=<name>
+The folder where snapshots are stored.
+Supports S3 bucket URIs (s3://bucket/prefix/) and absolute or relative filesystem paths.
+The path must resolve to a single folder; Spice creates per-dataset folders underneath using Hive-style partitions (month=YYYY-MM/day=YYYY-MM-DD/dataset=<name>).

 snapshots.bootstrap_on_failure_behavior